Craziest Things Kyrie Irving Said

 Why: Kyrie Irving returned from an injured hip to face the media with rumors swirling about his pending free agency and reports that he might not be so enamored with the Celtics as believed.

-Bottom line: The reason Irving saying "ask me July 1" is so interesting is because just four months before, he’d assured Celtics fans that he was going to re-sign with the team as a free agent.
+The reason Irving saying "ask me July 1" is so interesting is that just four months before, he’d assured Celtics fans that he was going to re-sign with the team as a free agent.

 Well, in this episode of "As the (Flat) World Turns," we’ve got Irving doing an about-face when pressed on free agency by reporters and not seeming so excited about the Celtics.